Live Well Cheshire East home page

 The future of online health in Cheshire East

 Personal Care Record

-Cheshire East Council and NHS Eastern Cheshire Clinical Commissioning Group (ECCCG) are reviewing a new interactive digital personal care record.
-It’s an interactive online health system, that’s personal to you and built by UK-based healthcare software provider Patients Know Best (PKB).
+Cheshire East Council and NHS Eastern Cheshire Clinical Commissioning Group (ECCCG) are implementing a new interactive digital personal care record.
+It’s an interactive online health system, that’s personal to you and built by UK-based healthcare software company Patients Know Best (PKB).

 The ambition is for it to contain information from all care settings, like your hospital appointments, clinic letters, and hospital prescribed medications.
 You will also be able to record and monitor any lifestyle goals you have through the record.
 It will allow you to communicate securely with participating doctors, consultants or others you invite to see your information.
 With your permission, it will also mean any health or care professionals involved in your care will be able to communicate with each other, which will help deliver safer and more consistent care.